exist2021/tft/content/pages/How to publish your logseq notes to a static Hugo Blog.md

 ## Pending Issues

   + You may want to read this [Issues with schrodinger plugin]({{< ref "Issues with schrodinger plugin" >}})

+## Our Monthly Newsletter

+  + If you liked this post, do subscribe to  [A monthly roundup of all PKM news | Revue](https://www.getrevue.co/profile/pkmone).